johnnyxhy/v2g-IRL/synthetic_data_generation_model/README.md

 * If there is a surplus in expected energy % post charge action vs the target energy level %, utility is calculated as e^(-8 * the energy gap).

-Energy gap = (energy post charge - required energy) / battery capacity Energy post charge = current state of charge + charge amount Required energy = minimum charge level + trip energy requirement * buffer Minimum charge level = 20% of battery capacity in all cases.
-Buffer = 1.5 in all cases
+Energy gap = (energy post charge - required energy) / battery capacity<br>
+Energy post charge = current state of charge + charge amount<br>
+Required energy = minimum charge level + trip energy requirement * buffer<br>
+Minimum charge level = 20% of battery capacity in all cases.
+Buffer = 1.5 in all cases<br>

-The above means non-linearity in how shortfalls and surpluses are perceived.
+- The above means non-linearity in how shortfalls and surpluses are perceived.
 People are risk averse around the shortfalls, with a steeper drop off in utility for shortfalls below the target level vs a gentler drop off in utility for surpluses above the target level.

 Utility_Price =